 Healthy for Life®

-The Healthy for Life community nutrition program was created by Aramark and the American Heart Association to help individuals discover, choose and prepare healthy food using science-based resources.
+The Healthy for Life (HFL) community nutrition program was created by Aramark and the American Heart Association to help individuals discover, choose and prepare healthy food using science-based resources.
 The purpose of the Healthy for Life community nutrition engagement program is to provide food discovery experiences and nutrition education to community members.
 The primary target is individuals responsible for meal preparation in their homes.

 Universal Design principles were applied to the Healthy for Life program to make lessons flexible, intuitive, equitable, and appropriate for all.
 Adaptations included adding emoticons and graphic representation of questions to the evaluation surveys.
 In addition, principles were applied to the program through the creation of supplemental resources such as PowerPoint presentations, visuals, videos, handouts, hands-on activities, redesigned recipes with images, and added participant-driven specific goals to help direct sustainable behavior change.
 The supplemental materials to this program market the community nutrition engagement program to an inclusive audience, intentionally including individuals with physical and/or cognitive disabilities.

 Mobile Kitchen Series